Fuller Waterfalls

 Fuller Waterfalls are located in a town called Yabraso, 7 km West of Kintampo, Ghana.
 They are estimated to be 173 meters above sea level, falling gently over a series of cascades along river Oyoko at Yabraso (tributary of the Black Volta).

-The falls were discovered in 1988 by a Filipino missionary, Rev. Fr.
-Joseph Panabang.
-Following that, Father Panabang and his people used the place as a prayer ground and named it “Our Lady of Kintampo”, until 1998 when he departed from the town.
+In 1988, Filipino missionary Rev. Fr.
+Joseph Panabang began using the site as a prayer ground with his congregation, naming it "Our Lady of Kintampo".
+In 1998 he departed from the town.